 The process continues in this way.
 Periodically, we pause to consult our notes, to conduct research on the Internet, and to revise or edit as we reread what we have written collectively to that point.

 If you haven’t tried this one, I just can’t stress enough: It’s a game changer.
 Modeling and facilitating in this way makes the whole essay writing process more accessible to students.
 Plus, it gives them a birds’ eye view to the internal thought process of a skilled writer (that’s you).

-Another go-to approach for my struggling writers is writing one paragraph at a time.
+Another go-to approach is writing one paragraph at a time.

 Don’t be afraid to take it slow.
 When I teach the research writing process to my at-risk freshmen, I block off an entire nine weeks.
 During this time, we still do choice reading and grammar, but I dedicate the majority of the curriculum to writing time.